 “That’ll be the day,” she grumbled.

 After we got home from our honeymoon, we often went back to Canada, to Montreal and Quebec City, up the St Lawrence River, and to Nova Scotia and Prince Edward Island.
 We never went back to Ottawa, not for any especial reason.
 One morning while I was looking out our living room window at yet another winter storm blowing through town, my wife asked me if I had seen the news about the protests in Ottawa.
-We didn’t have cable TV, never listened to the radio, but read the New York Times online.
 I flipped an iPad open and read the news.
 Sure enough, protests were roiling the capital.

-A convoy of truckers had descended on the city three weeks earlier protesting a regulation requiring drivers moving goods across the USA Canada border be vaccinated against the 19.
+A convoy of truckers had descended on the city three weeks earlier protesting a regulation requiring drivers moving goods across the USA Canada border to be vaccinated against the 19 virus.
 Other truckers were blocking bridges between Windsor and Detroit and another bridge linking Alberta to North Dakota.
 The federal police had already arrested more than a dozen drivers out west and seized all their guns and ammo.
-They had been planning on ambushing and shooting down law enforcement officers.
+They had been planning on ambushing and shooting law enforcement officers.

 When the Ottawa camel train pulled into town to throw gasoline on the fire they rumbled straight to Wellington St. and Parliament Hill and surrounded it.
-Their $100 grand travel trailers, $150 grand recreational vehicles, and $200 grand heavy trucks brought traffic to a standstill.
+Their $100,000 travel trailers, $150,000 recreational vehicles, and $200,000 heavy trucks brought traffic to a standstill.
 Businesses shut down for the duration.
 There wasn’t any money coming in, anyway.
 Flatbed trucks became stages.
 Organizers clapped themselves on the back and made misinformation speeches.
 DJ’s spun rap cranked up so everybody within miles could hear it.
 Bouncy castles were plopped down in the streets for kids playing hooky.
 Some drivers had brought their children with them.
 An inflatable hot tub was pumped up and set up for rest and recreation.
 They flew QAnon and Confederate flags, even though QAnon is a Whac-A-Mole, and Johnny Reb got his ass kicked a long time ago.

 The morning I read about the protests was the morning things were coming to a head.
 The police sat on their hands for weeks until the mayor got tired of it, fired the police chief, put a by the book man in charge, and a few days later the cops were showing up in force.
 “It’s horrific,” said Dagny Pawlak, a protestor spokeswoman.
 “It’s a dark moment in Canadian history.
 Never in my life would I have believed anyone if they told me that our own Prime Minister would refuse dialogue and choose violence against peaceful protesters instead.”